Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 a large jetliner sitting on top of an airport tarmac (Photo by mos design on Unsplash)

-Oita Airport (OIT) sits on a peninsula across the bay from Beppu — and instead of taking the long bus ride around the bay, you can hop on a hovercraft that gets you to central Beppu in 50 minutes.
-With kids, this is one of the more memorable airport arrivals in Japan: arrival hall → … Read more
+Oita Airport (OIT) sits on a peninsula across the bay from Beppu.
+Instead of the long bus ride around the bay, you can hop on a hovercraft that reaches central Beppu in just 50 minutes.
+With kids, it’s one of the more memorable airport arrivals in Japan: arrival hall → free onsen foot bath → … Read more

 Kagoshima Airport with Kids: A Family Arrival Guide for Southern Kyushu (2026)